 Against this background, the question is not whether a transformation of modern societies will take place but rather whether this change is predominantly enforced by circumstance or if it can be formulated within the framework of certain civilizing standards.
 In short: whether transformation takes place "by design or by disaster".
 But how is it possible to transform modern societies in a selective way?
 Certainly, such a complex process of transformation requires far more than just technological change.
 It needs a redefinition of our economic, institutional and cultural standards.

-Theof the Europa-Universität Flensburg and the MA program "Transformation Studies" in particular, looks at the motivators for social change through a sustainability lens by conducting research which is both theory-driven and practically oriented.
+The is both theory-driven and practically oriented.of the Europa-Universität Flensburg and the MA program "Transformation Studies" in particular, looks at the motivators for social change through a sustainability lens by conducting research which

 The course provides both scientific discourse and theoretical analysis as well as space for creative thinking and action.
 The aim is to give students the opportunity to understand social-ecological challenges and processes leading to social change as well as relating the two to each another.
 After completing their studies, students will have practice-oriented knowledge about social transformation geared towards sustainability.